kubernetes/kubernetes/docs/user-guide/managing-deployments.md

 ## In-place updates of resources

 Sometimes it’s necessary to make narrow, non-disruptive updates to resources you’ve created.
 For instance, you might want to add an [annotation](annotations.md) with a description of your object.

-That’s easiest to do with `kubectl patch`:
+One way to do that is with `kubectl patch`:

 ```console
 $ kubectl patch rc my-nginx-v4 -p '{"metadata": {"annotations": {"description": "my frontend running nginx"}}}'